Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 ## The Harvard Resume Effect

-This is why simple, conventional resume formats work.

-They reduce search cost.
+Simple, conventional resume formats work because they reduce search cost.

 If the reviewer knows where to find title, employer, dates, tools, and impact, the resume gets a few more words of attention.
 A second saved on layout may become a few more words read.
 A familiar structure lowers friction.
 The Ladders study found that resumes with [simple layouts and clear sectioning](https://www.prnewswire.com/news-releases/ladders-updates-popular-recruiter-eye-tracking-study-with-new-key-insights-on-how-job-seekers-can-improve-their-resumes-300744217.html "hiring, resumes, attention | PR Newswire") performed better in that initial scan.